maker0101/Todoist_Clone/QUESTIONS.md

 # Questions

-### 1. Memory leak Error

-When creating, deleting or checking a task as done, I sometimes (not always) get the follwing error message:

-`Warning: Can't perform a React state update on an unmounted component.
-This is a no-op, but it indicates a memory leak in your application.
-To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.`

-Of course I tried to google it and read some interesting material about it, like: https://dev.to/jexperton/how-to-fix-the-react-memory-leak-warning-d4i

-However, I'm unable to locate the specific piece of code that's causing the error and thus I'm unable to start thinking about solving it.
-Could you please help me out with this one?
-And teach me how I can find and fix it next time by myself?

-### 2. RangeError

-Why do I run into a "RangeError: Maximum call stack size exceeded" when uncommenting the line 24 in `useProjects`?

-### 3. useEffect inside a function inside custom hook

-Is it ok to have useEffect inside a function which is inside a custom hook (see `useModal` line 6))?

-### 4. Which datatype to use when no value is available?
+### 1. Which datatype to use when no value is available?

-I've noticed that I'm often using empty strings when I have no value that I can set, e.g. in `default-task.js` but many other places as well.
+I've noticed that I'm often using empty strings ('') when I have no value that I can set, e.g. in `default-task.js` and in many other places as well.

-Would you advice against this and instead recommend to explicitly set null instead?
+Would you advice against this and instead recommend to explicitly set `null`?